joosy/guides/guides/blog/helpers.md

 ## Namespaces and inclusions

 Helpers namespaces is a thing that will help you to avoid pollution.
 Let's move our helper to the new non-global namespace called 'Pirates'.

+{% assign gist_file = 'Pirates Helper.coffee' %}
+{% include gist.html %}

-To add this namespace to our widget use this string inside your widget class:
+To include this namespace to our widget use this string inside your widget class:

 {% assign gist_file = 'Helpers Inclusion.coffee' %}
 {% include gist.html %}